Ralerus/ePortfolio-OpenUI5/Tutorial.md

 ```

 In the following steps, we need to further implement the controller of our application to receive and validate the user's inputs and generate the personalized message.

+>That was version 4, you can find the current state of all files [here](https://github.com/Ralerus/ePortfolio-OpenUI5/tree/version4/webapp).

 ## 12. Write onInit Function of Controller (empty)